prog108/beewareGUI/README.md

                Any editing or even to start this application when makeing updates and new versions will require command in cmd: 'briefcase create' As well for emulators and physical devices(android phones): 'briefcase create android'.
-                After that, choose: 'briefcase run (android)'.
-That will execute 'briefcase build (android)' as well.
+                 Choose: 'briefcase build (android)'.
+That will compile the project.
+            To run all done project: execute 'briefcase run (android)'

 13)        After "briefcase run android" you will be asked 1) Create a new Android emulator if you didn't install one already.
 Third option is that you connect your android phone on usb port of your personal computer.